 Private health insurance plays a minor role in the health system (Sagan & Thomson 2016).
 In 2017, it accounted for 6% of current spending on health and 9% of private spending on health (WHO, 2020).
 It is provided by private insurance companies and covers around 9% of the population (438 302 people in 2020), mostly on a voluntary basis through group cover of employees and their families, but also on a mandatory basis for some groups of people (military staff) (Table 5).
 Some private insurance policies cover services excluded from the UHCP, such as dental care and some outpatient medicines.
-It was expected that excluding people in the highest income bracket from UHCP coverage in 2017 would boost demand for private insurance, but this has not been the case.
+Excluding people in the highest income bracket from UHCP coverage in 2017 did not boost demand for private insurance.

 Table 5.
 People covered by private health insurance, 2020